Jose Siri Player Props: Rays vs. Yankees

-Jose Siri -- batting .233 with two doubles, a home run, four walks and five RBI in his past 10 games -- will be in action for the Tampa Bay Rays versus the New York Yankees, with Domingo German on the mound, on May 6 at 4:10 PM ET.
+On Sunday, Jose Siri (.179 batting average in his past 10 games, with a double, three walks and four RBI) and the Tampa Bay Rays face the New York Yankees, whose starting pitcher will be Gerrit Cole.
+First pitch is at 1:40 PM ET.

-He had a hitless showing in his last game (0-for-1 with an RBI) against the Yankees.
+He had a hitless showing in his previous game (0-for-1) against the Yankees.

 Jose Siri Game Info & Props vs. the Yankees